awsdocs/amazon-ses-developer-guide/doc-source/send-using-smtp-net.md

 1. In `Program.cs`, replace the following email addresses with your own values:
 **Important**
 The email addresses are case\-sensitive\.
 Make sure that the addresses are exactly the same as the ones you verified\.
    + `SENDER@EXAMPLE.COM`—Replace with your "From" email address\.
 You must verify this address before you run this program\.
-For more information, see [Verifying Identities in Amazon SES](verify-addresses-and-domains.md)\.
+For more information, see [Verifying identities in Amazon SES](verify-addresses-and-domains.md)\.
    + `RECIPIENT@EXAMPLE.COM`—Replace with your "To" email address\.
 If your account is still in the sandbox, you must verify this address before you use it\.
-For more information, see [Moving Out of the Amazon SES Sandbox](request-production-access.md)\.
+For more information, see [Moving out of the Amazon SES sandbox](request-production-access.md)\.

 1. In `Program.cs`, replace the following SMTP credentials with the values that you obtained in [Obtaining Your Amazon SES SMTP Credentials](smtp-credentials.md):
 **Important**
 Your SMTP credentials are different from your AWS credentials\.
-For more information about credentials, see [Using Credentials With Amazon SES](using-credentials.md)\.
+For more information about credentials, see [Using credentials with Amazon SES](using-credentials.md)\.
    + YOUR\_SMTP\_USERNAME—Replace with your SMTP username\.
 Note that your SMTP username credential is a 20\-character string of letters and numbers, not an intelligible name\.
    + YOUR\_SMTP\_PASSWORD—Replace with your SMTP password\.

 1. \(Optional\) If you want to use an Amazon SES SMTP endpoint in a Region other than US West \(Oregon\), change the value of the variable `HOST` to the endpoint you want to use\.
 For a list of SMTP endpoint URLs for the AWS Regions where Amazon SES is available, see [Amazon Simple Email Service \(Amazon SES\)](https://docs.aws.amazon.com/general/latest/gr/rande.html#ses_region) in the *AWS General Reference*\.

 1. \(Optional\) If you want to use a configuration set when sending this email, change the value of the variable `CONFIGSET` to the name of the configuration set\.
-For more information about configuration sets, see [Using Amazon SES Configuration Sets](using-configuration-sets.md)\.
+For more information about configuration sets, see [Using Amazon SES configuration sets](using-configuration-sets.md)\.

 1. Save `Program.cs`\.